 Caffeine and other methylxanthines work by blocking the adenosine’s A1, A2A, and A2B receptors.
-In return, they stimulate the central nervous system and may be responsible for improved mental performance and alertness that come from drinking coffee.
-For this reason, caffeine has even been proposed as a treatment for Parkinson’s disease [R+, R, R, R].
+In return, they stimulate the central nervous system and may be responsible for improved mental performance and alertness that are associated with drinking coffee.
+For this reason, caffeine has even been proposed as a potential therapeutic agent for Parkinson’s disease [27, 28, 29].

 By blocking adenosine receptors, caffeine also increases the release of neurotransmitters in the brain, including dopamine.
-The “feel-good” effect of dopamine that is associated with the brain’s reward system may contribute to caffeine’s widespread use [R+, R].
+The “feel-good” effect of dopamine that is associated with the brain’s reward system may contribute to caffeine’s widespread use [23, 30].

 Negative Effects of Adenosine

 While the conditions below are associated with excess adenosine, they may also indicate a number of other underlying factors or disease states.
 Do not attempt to self-diagnose with any health condition; if you are suffering any symptoms that seem in line with the conditions below, please see a doctor for an accurate diagnosis and appropriate treatment or management plan.

 1) Immune Suppression